When the AI Party Ends: What an OpenAI Shock Could Do to Your Stocks (and What to Watch Next)

 He wrapped up with the line that should be on every investor's mind right now: if the OpenAI story unravels, "there's going to be nowhere to hide."

-You don't have to believe the sky's falling tomorrow.
-But you should probably have a plan for what you'd do if it starts cracking.
+You don't have to believe the sky's falling tomorrow, but you should probably have a plan for what you'd do if it starts cracking.